 Professor Flynn has a long history working in law and policy.
-She practiced banking and securities law at Milbank, Tweed, Hadley & McCloy in New York, where she was the recipient of several Legal Aid awards.
-She also practiced Aboriginal Law at Ratcliff & Company in Vancouver, representing First Nations.
-Prior to entering academia, she worked in a senior policy role at the City of Toronto, where, amongst other files, she managed the city’s review of the City of Toronto Act and negotiated a $152 million gas tax agreement.
+Prior to entering academia, she practiced banking and securities law at Milbank, Tweed, Hadley & McCloy in New York, where she was the recipient of several Legal Aid awards.
+She also practiced Aboriginal Law at Ratcliff & Company in Vancouver, representing First Nations, and worked in a senior policy role at the City of Toronto focused on intergovernmental relationships.

 Professor Flynn is a past TEDx speaker and a frequent media commentator.
 She has a long history of volunteer work in the areas of homelessness and access to justice.

 Alexandra Flynn, “With Great(er) Power Comes Great(er) Responsibility: Indigenous Rights and Municipal Autonomy” (2021) 34 Journal of Law & Social Policy 111.

 Alexandra Flynn & Estair Van Wagner, “A Colonial Castle: Defence of Property in R v Stanley” (2020) 98:2 Canadian Bar Review 359.

 Mariana Valverde & Alexandra Flynn, eds.
 Smart Cities for Canada: Promise and Perils (Lorimer Press, 2020).

 Doug Anderson & Alexandra Flynn, “Rethinking “Duty”: The City of Toronto, A Stretch of the Humber River and Indigenous-Municipal Relationships” (2020) 58:1 Alberta Law Review 107.